Skip to content

 A tender, brightly-lit image of a smiling mother holding her newborn baby nestled in her arms, with warm bokeh lights in the background.

-• History & Culture of Perfume, Uncategorized
+• History & Culture of Perfume

 How Newborns Recognize Their Mother’s Scent: The Olfactory Bond